Adrianhammer/ReadMyGit/README.md

 ## 🎯 Purpose

-I was tired of not having a good solution on creating good readme´s for my projects, so I made a tool for just that.
+I was tired of not having a good solution for creating good readmes for my projects, so I made a tool for just that.
 Nothing more.

 ## ✨ Features